NyteshadeXT/PF2e-Core-Vault/3-Rules/Journals/PF2e Journals/Archetypes/Acrobat.md

 * * *

-Ishii Bunji is a skilled tumbler, and learning his technique allows you to propel yourself across the battlefield faster than your enemies can react.
-When you Tumble Through, you Stride up to twice your Speed.
+Ishii Bunji is a skilled tumbler, and learning his technique allows you to push yourself off a foe and propel yourself across the battlefield faster.
+If you succeed at an Acrobatics check to [[Actions/Tumble Through|Tumble Through]] an enemy's space, you can Stride again as a free action after you complete your current movement.